The Magic of Walt Disney World can be both amazing and also very exhausting!

 Rocket launches can be seen from Kennedy Space Center

-It can close early if there is a rocket launch that day so be sure to check out the website if there is
+It can close early if there is a rocket launch that day so be sure to check the website beforehand

 Walt Disney World is full of thrilling experiences, but after spending some time there head over to some nearby beaches.
-The clear warm waters of Florida and white powder sands paint a perfect picture of what a beachy sanctuary is like.
-These are my favorites and what i highly recommend if you are visiting the East Coast.
+The clear warm waters of Florida and white powder sands paint a perfect picture of what a beach sanctuary is like.
+These are my favorites and what I highly recommend if you are visiting the East Coast.